RHC4TP/operators/examples/operators/helm/mariadb-operator/README.md

 This is mostly a TODO section, however you can define your own values as required for the following fields:

-Values are relative to the `spec:` field in the Custom Resource
+Values are relative to the `spec:` field in the Custom Resource.

 * **image.registry** - The dns hostname of the desired container image registry (defaults to `registry.access.redhat.com`)
 * **image.repository** - The repository path (appended to the registry URL) above where the container image resides (defaults to `rhscl/mariadb-102-rhel`)
 * **image.tag** - The container image tag (defaults to `:latest`)
 * **db.config** - The MariaDB configuration populating `my.cnf` inside the container.
-Keep in minde that the rhscl/mariadb-102-rhel container is hard-coded to expose port 3306 (if you want to change this then you'll have to specify a custom MariaDB container image)
+Keep in mind that the `rhscl/mariadb-102-rhel` container is hard-coded to expose port 3306 (if you want to change this then you'll have to specify a custom MariaDB container image)
 * **resources** - Define your own Pod resource limits (`limits.cpu` and `limits.memory`)
 * **service.type** - The type of Service to configure for MariaDB (defaults to `ClusterIP`)
 * **service.port** - The TCP port that the Service will listen on